BLE-LTER/ble-handbook/handbook.md

 - R and Python can both handle these tasks.
 Use package `ncdf4` in R and module `netCDF4` in Python.
 In our folder for dataset 7, see merge_nc.py for an example python routine and netcdf.R for an example R routine.

-- Execute the conversion on local storage, not Austin disk.
-A network drive dramatically slows these packages down by as much as 100 times.
-Our python routine that takes 6 seconds on local disk takes 650 seconds on Austin disk.
-The equivalent R routine that takes 5 minutes on local disk takes at least 2 hours.
+- In one case, our python routine took 6 seconds.
+The equivalent R routine took 5 minutes.
 R is indeed quite a bit slower than python here.

 - Mike Rawlins' dataset used the EASE-grid, on a Lambert azimuthal projection.
 We had a lot of trouble configuring the netCDF file so that ArcGIS would pick up the EASE-grid.
 For more documentation on what we did, see folder Data > 5_rawlins > netcdf.